Trail Guildelines

 Motorized Vehicles and Horses are Prohibited

 Motorized vehicles and horses are strictly prohibited from the trails.
-The NRVT is open to all non-motorized vehicles, with permitted use of wheelchairs and pedal assist e-bikes.
+The NRVT is open to all non-motorized vehicles, with permitted use of wheelchairs and Class I pedal assist e-bikes & Class II eBikes.

 Friendly Reminder: Reckless use of motorbikes and/or mountain bikes which endangers others is strictly prohibited.
 If you see inappropriate behavior on the trail, please use your best discretion and report it.